XavierDedenbach/blog-accelerator-agent/README.md

 - ✅ Comprehensive test coverage for new components
 - ✅ Setup script for configuring the research environment
 - ✅ Complete researcher_agent.py update to utilize all modular components
+- ✅ Enhanced Researcher Agent with sequential orchestration and component dependency management
+- ✅ Comprehensive progress tracking with detailed metrics for each research phase
+- ✅ Improved readiness scoring system with component-level evaluation
+- ✅ Detailed logging to Opik MCP for real-time monitoring and debugging
+- ✅ Synchronized process_blog method for better testing compatibility
+- ✅ Improved error handling for API service availability
+- ✅ Intelligent fallback strategies when external services are unavailable
+- ✅ Command-line interface enhancements for better usability
+- ✅ Verified integration with 35+ passing tests across all components

 ### Next Development Steps: